 - Extremely dense – A breast has a high amount of fibrous and glandular tissue.
 Because breast masses can sometimes blend in with dense, healthy tissue in a mammogram, cancer can be more difficult for a radiologist to see.

 If you have dense breasts (and even if you don’t), certain lifestyle habits can help you lower your breast cancer risk.
 These include maintaining a healthy weight, exercising regularly, limiting your consumption of alcoholic beverages, eating a nutritious diet and not smoking.
-In addition to making any necessary lifestyle changes, you may be advised by your physician to have more frequent cancer screenings and additional tests, such as breast ultrasounds and MRIs.
+In addition to making any necessary lifestyle changes, you may be advised by your physician to have more frequent cancer screenings and additional tests, such as breast ultrasounds or MRIs.

 If you have questions about breast density or breast cancer screening tests, the experts at Moffitt Cancer Center can recommend an appropriate plan for you.
 To get started, call 1-888-MOFFITT or complete our new patient registration form online.
 No referrals are necessary.